-Universal Studios Bedford is not just a theme park — it is the single largest private-sector investment in Bedfordshire's history.
+Universal United Kingdom Resort is not just a theme park — it is a major private-sector investment in Bedfordshire.
 The project promises to fundamentally reshape the local economy, creating thousands of jobs across multiple sectors and positioning Bedford as a major player in the UK's tourism and hospitality industry.

 The resort itself will employ thousands of permanent staff across a wide range of roles.
 Theme park operations require ride operators, entertainers, technical engineers, guest services staff, retail workers, food and beverage teams, landscapers, and security personnel.
 Hotels add housekeeping, front desk, concierge, events, and management positions.
 CityWalk's restaurants, shops, and entertainment venues will need their own dedicated workforces.